Fleckism/SecurityPlus/SecurityPlus/21B Physical Host Security Controls.md

 As with data networks, perimeter defenses are not sufficient to ensure the security of hosts within a site.
 As well as the risk that the perimeter could be breached, security systems must also be resilient against insider threats.
 You need to deploy additional controls to secure areas, such as computer rooms and data centers.

-Environmental security ensures that risks to availability from hosts overheating are minimized.
+Environmental security ensures that risks to [[Availability]] from hosts overheating are minimized.
 All sites also need effective procedures for the disposal of equipment and paper records, to ensure that confidential data remnants are not at risk of exposure.
 # SECURE AREAS

 A secure area is designed to store critical assets with a higher level of access protection than general office areas.
 The most vulnerable point of the [[network infrastructure]] will be the communications or server room.
 This should be subject to the most stringent access and surveillance controls that can be afforded.
 Similar measures apply to hardening access to data centers.